First Avenue (nightclub)

-First Avenue & 7th St Entry are two historic music venues housed in the same landmark building in downtown Minneapolis, Minnesota.
+First Avenue and 7th St Entry are two historic music venues housed in the same landmark building in downtown Minneapolis.
 The nightclub sits on the corner of First Avenue North and 7th Street North, from which the venues get their names.
 The two are colloquially distinguished by locals as The Mainroom and The Entry.

 The building was constructed in 1937 as the Minneapolis depot of the Greyhound Lines bus system and operated for 31 years.
 Allan Fingerhut purchased the facility in 1970 and converted it into a nightclub.
 During the 1980s, First Avenue flourished and became a landmark in the music and entertainment industry, playing a seminal role in establishing the '80s funk rock sub genre via the Minneapolis sound, and being the primary local venue for hometown star Prince.
 Since its rise to fame in the 1980s, First Avenue has hosted many notable local and national music acts.
 The building is marked by more than 400 large stars on its exterior commemorating these performers, along with other figures notable to the city.

 The venue's history and cultural significance has resulted in local and national recognition.
 Journalist David Carr wrote in The New York Times that First Avenue's cultural weight and history is matched by only a few clubs in the United States: CBGB, Maxwell's, Metro Chicago and the 9:30 Club.
 It was also one of the first clubs to book Black performers in Minneapolis's once largely segregated music scene.

 The nightclub was featured in Prince's commercially successful 1984 film, Purple Rain.

 History

 Greyhound Lines Facility, opening

 The building opened as a bus depot in 1937, decades after Greyhound Lines was founded in Hibbing, Minnesota.
 It was noted for its Art Deco style and amenities of air conditioning, shower rooms, and public telephones.
 The interior floor was checkered terrazzo, while the exterior was shiny blue bricks with white trim.
-The bus station moved to its present location on 10th Street in 1968.
+The bus station moved to 10th Street in 1968, and moved again to Ramp B near Target Field in 2023.

 The transformation from a bus depot into a concert venue has a disputed history.
 Clearly, Allan Fingerhut, heir to the Fingerhut mail-order merchandise company, had capital and invested $150,000, and Danny Stevens of the band Danny's Reasons had a hard-to-get liquor license.
 Both men agree promoter Skip Goucher had the original idea for a nightclub in the bus depot.

-They opened The Depot on April 3, 1970, with Joe Cocker and Mad Dogs & Englishmen and a stage crowded with 27 musicians and singers who turned in two magnificent sets.
+They opened The Depot on 3 April 1970, with Joe Cocker and Mad Dogs & Englishmen and a stage crowded with 27 musicians and singers who turned in two sets.
 Among Cocker's Mad Dogs & Englishmen that night were Leon Russell, Rita Coolidge, Claudia Lennear, Jim Keltner, Jim Price and Bobby Keys.